Topics of Interest

 All submissions must contain a significant original contribution.
 That is, submitted papers must not substantially overlap papers that have been published or that are simultaneously submitted to a journal, conference, or workshop.
 In particular, simultaneous submission of the same work is not allowed.
 Wherever appropriate, relevant related work, including that of the authors, must be cited.
 Submissions that are not accepted as full papers may be invited to appear as short papers.
-At least one author from each accepted paper must register for the conference prior to the camera-ready deadline and is required to (physically) present it at the conference (remote presentations are possible only as exceptional cases, e.g., last minute positive COVID).
+At least one author from each accepted paper must register (with a full registration) for the conference prior to the camera-ready deadline and is expected to (physically) present it at the conference (remote presentations are possible only as exceptional cases, e.g., last minute positive COVID).

 Authors are invited to submit papers in the newly introduced work-in-progress track.
 This track is introduced for (junior) authors, ideally Ph.D. and Master's students, to obtain early, constructive feedback on their work.
 Submissions in this track should follow the same format as for the regular track papers while limiting the total number of pages to six US letter pages.
 Paper submitted in this track should be anonymized and can be submitted by the same deadline as for the regular track to the EasyChair conference management system.